TanSiHao/ld-dino-run/docs/observability.md

 1. **Insights** → **Events**: View custom game events
 2. **Session Replay**: Watch recorded user sessions
 3. **Observability**: View performance metrics and web vitals

+## Summary

+This implementation successfully integrates LaunchDarkly Observability and Session Replay using:

+- **Version 0.3.7** of both observability packages
+- **Default imports** with constructor pattern
+- **Simple, direct configuration** in the LaunchDarkly client initialization
+- **Full session recording** and network monitoring enabled

+The key breakthrough was using the correct import syntax and constructor pattern rather than the named exports and function calls documented elsewhere.

 For detailed API documentation, see the [official LaunchDarkly docs](https://launchdarkly.com/docs/sdk/observability/javascript).